tinyclub/linux-lab/README.md

 If the above command not work normally, based on the information printed above, please configure the vnc client yourself.

+**Notes**:

+* vinagre has fullscreen mode, but not enabled by default, which can be enabled through menu: `View -> Fullscreen`, but must enable `Keyboard shortcuts` at first, otherwise, no way exit fullscreen except via `sudo pkill x11vnc`.
-**Notes**: The directly connected ssh and vnc may not always work, please use one of the other three methods instead.
+* The directly connected ssh and vnc may not always work, please use one of the other three methods instead.

 ## 2.7 Update and rerun the lab